 Think about that.
 If the average gym membership is around $60 and about 70% of people don’t use their membership, then a whopping $42 per month, per person is wasted on memberships.

 Now, the purpose of this article isn’t to uncover crazy scams in the gym industry or give you alternatives to gym workouts.

-What we want to do is explain what the gym industry looks like, where you fit in and how you can set yourself up for success as you think about joining a gym.
+What we want to do is provide a practical guide to gym memberships and list important things to consider before joining a gym.
+We hope that this guide will help you better understand how the gym industry works, where you fit in and how you can set yourself up for success.

 What Does the Gym Industry Look Like?

 It’s hard to drive through a city of any size these days without passing by a gym, whether it’s housed in a stand-alone building or tucked away in a downtown storefront.

 According to the International Health, Racquet and Sports Club Association’s 2016 numbers, there are about 36,180 fitness centers in the United States.
 The Bureau of Labor Statistics indicates the fitness and recreational sports industry has more than 547,000 employees, including the people you see behind the desk in your gym all the way up to executives.